AndersonTorres/rfcs/rfcs/0182-user-management.md

 - Why not to keep this tool outside Nixpkgs monorepo?

-  Nowadays it can be argued that overlays and other facilities allow to keep things outside the Nixpkgs monorepo.
+  Nowadays, it can be argued that overlays and other facilities allow keeping things outside the Nixpkgs monorepo.
 However, having a home management toolset inside the monorepo brings many advantages: